Chapter 7 Bankruptcy in Las Vegas

 Individuals whose debts are primarily consumer debts have to pass a “means test” to qualify for chapter 7.
-If the debtor’s “current monthly income” is more than the state median for their household size, then chapter 7 is not available, and debtors must file chapter 13 or chapter 11 instead.
+If the debtor’s current monthly income is more than the state median for their household size, then chapter 7 is not available, and debtors must file chapter 13 or chapter 11 instead.
 To see if your household income is above or below the threshold to qualify for chapter 7, please call our office.

 Individuals whose debts are primarily business debts do not have to pass the means test.

-Subject to the means test for individual debtors, chapter 7 is available irrespective of the amount of the debtor’s debts.
+Subject to the means test for individual debtors, chapter 7 is available regardless of how much you owe.

 Role of the Case Trustee

 Once a chapter 7 bankruptcy case is filed, a person called a “trustee” is appointed to administer the case.
 There are several chapter 7 trustees in Las Vegas, each of which manages thousands of bankruptcy cases per year.

 The primary role of a chapter 7 trustee is to identify and sell any non-exempt property of a Debtor.
 As explained above, Nevada has very generous exemptions, such that debtors in almost all (98%+) Nevada chapter 7 bankruptcy cases are fully exempt.
 That means that almost all Nevada chapter 7 debtors get to keep all of their property, including their residence and car, and do not have to turn anything over to the trustee assigned to their case.

 In the small number of individual chapter 7 cases in which non-exempt property exists, which is about 2% of all cases filed in Nevada, the debtor is obligated to turn the non-exempt property to the trustee.
 Failure to cooperate with the trustee in turning property over can result in a denial of the debtor’s discharge of debts.